 7. Does the tenant need public transport?

 This Marketing Assessment doesn’t have to be lengthy or complicated.
-It’s just a way of a landlord understanding the tenant’s motivations and characteristics and where they might find them.
+It’s just a way of a landlord understanding a tenant’s motivations and characteristics and where they might find them.

 The imprecise nature of marketing means that landlords should always seek to maximise the chances of reaching their ‘ideal tenant’.
 This can be best achieved by landlords utilising a multi, rather than a single channel approach.
 By doing this landlords will increase their chances of communicating the details of their product to the tenants, in this case their investment property.
 For example: by landlords using the Internet & press rather than just the local paper.
 Having already visualised their tenant, the landlord should imagine the sources that the tenants will use in their search for accommodation.
 All this information can then be used to refine the landlords’ Property Marketing Plan.

-The landlords Property Marketing Plan doesn’t have to be huge.
+The marketing plan doesn’t have to be huge.
 A few bullet points will do.
-The most useful thing about it for landlords is its’ preparation.
-Thinking things through; who, why, where?
-Landlords should speculate, question and refine their marketing strategy.
-The Property Marketing Plan should be based on the characteristics of a landlords potential tenants.
+Think through; who, why, where?
+Focusing on the characteristics of a landlords potential tenants.

 For instance it might be that: